mvrahden/treasurer/README.md

 ## API-Description

-In case of false usage each method throws an Error containing a hint to the usage-error.

 ### Read

 In the following section is the API description for the reading facility.
 Have a look at the Code Examples for [async reading][async-read] and [sync reading][sync-read].